Armiyants/mcp-multi-server-anthropic-chatbot/README.md

 # Multi-Server MCP Research Assistant

 This chatbot helps you discover and understand research papers from arXiv using natural language and the Model Context Protocol (MCP).
+Hope the commented "lectures" will be useful and help clarify the stuff. :D

 ## What it has/does